Lakers, Dodgers fans helping drive uptick in LA virus cases

 As a result of problems from the backlog, statewide reported cases jumped from 2,940 on Wednesday to 6,141 on Thursday and remained above 5,000 newly reported cases on Friday and Saturday before dipping back to 2,981 on Monday.

-Neighboring Orange and Riverside counties said they did not have a backlog, and none was reported by other major counties.
+Neighboring Orange and Riverside counties said they did not have a backlog, and none was reported by other major counties including San Francisco.

 A much larger backlog problem involving up to 300,000 records overwhelmed California’s infectious diseases reporting system in August and forced it to hasten the creation of a new dedicated data collection system.
 The state’s public health director abruptly resigned days later.